The digital revolution in India has brought several ways of making money online. One such trending way of making money is affiliate marketing.

 This is where an affiliate marketer like yourself receives a commission when a purchase is made through your link.
 This is the basis upon which affiliate marketing programs like Amazon, Flipkart and Myntra work on.

 It works like this: An affiliate has a blog about, let’s say, easy Indian recipes for bachelors.
-If the blog mentions how the latest model of a roti maker is a must have for busy bachelors.
+Suppose the blog mentions how the latest model of a roti maker is a must-have for busy bachelors.
 It just so happens that this roti maker is available on Amazon!
 The link to purchasing the product is in the blog itself.
-If the user clicks on the affiliate’s link and purchases it, then the affiliate receives a commission.
-Here, we see Cost per Sale, as the affiliate induced within the consumer.
+If the user clicks on the affiliate’s link andbuys it, then the affiliate receives a commission.

 CPC: Cost per Click

-Certain networks are reputed for certain payment actions.
-It is important to choose a network that caters to your needs, whether you require CPI,CPA,CPS, or CPC.
+Private networks are known for specific payment actions.
+It is crucial to choose a system that caters to your needs, whether you require CPI,CPA,CPS, or CPC.

 E-commerce sites like Amazon India and Flipkart mostly engage in Cost per Action and Cost per Sale.
 When you receive a commission from Flipkart after a user installs the Flipkart app, it is under Cost per Action.
 If you receive a commission after a user purchases a product that your website has promoted, then you receive a commission under Cost per Sale.

-Your job as a digital marketer is to identify which of the above your monetization falls under, and choose a network that is known for what you need.
+Your job as a digital marketer is to identify which of the above your monetization falls under.
+The you need to choose a network that is known for what you need.

 What does an affiliate network offer to both merchants and affiliates?